michalc/aiodnsresolver/README.md

 ## Event loop, tasks, and yielding

 No tasks are created, and the event loop is only yielded to during socket communication.
-Because fetching results from the cache involves socket communication, this means that cached results are fetched without yielding.
+Because fetching results from the cache involves no socket communication, this means that cached results are fetched without yielding.
 This introduces a small inconsistency between fetching cached and non-cached results, and so clients should be written to not depend on the presence or lack of a yield during resolution.
 This is a typically recommended process however: it should be expected that coroutines might yield.

 The trade-off for this inconsistency is that cached results are fetched slightly faster than if resolving were to yield in all cases.